cacao-org/docs/pages/cacao/cacao_predictive_control.md

 `latencysoftwfr` is the software latency, which is summed with the hardware latency to yield the total latency.
 The hardware latency (parameter `latencyhardwfr`) is measured by the `mlat` compute unit - do not change it.

 Change these two parameters until getting a good pOL match.
 To do so, close the loop and run the `cacao-aorun-080-testOL` script.
-Change the values of `WFSfact` and `latencysoftwfr` to get a good match for a range of `loopgain` and `loopmult` values representing both WFS-dominated (low gain, loopmult close to 0.0) and DM-dominated (high gain, loopmult close to 1.0) conditions.
+Change the values of `mfilt.comp.WFSfact` and `mfilt.comp.latencysoftwfr` to get a good match for a range of `mfilt.loopgain` and `mfilt.loopmult` values representing both WFS-dominated (low gain, loopmult close to 0.0) and DM-dominated (high gain, loopmult close to 1.0) conditions.

 ~~~bash
 cacao-fpsctrl setval mfilt loopgain 0.1